oakerekan/altschool-first-semester/readme.md

-<h1>Building an Expense Tracker in Python using Python Class.</h1>
+<h1>Building an Expense Tracker in Python using Python OOP.</h1>

 This project intends to build an expense tracker using python object-oriented programming concepts.

-In this prroject we created two classes: "Expense" and "ExpenseDatabase"
+In this project we created two classes: "Expense" and "ExpenseDatabase"

 <h2>Expense Class</h2>
-Have methods such as __init__, uodate and to_dict
+Have methods such as __init__, update and to_dict.

 Methods:
 __init__(self, title, amount): Initializes an Expense object with a unique ID, title, amount, creation time, and update time.